Biblioteca Marciana: Vestibule

 The vestibule was conceived as a lecture hall for the public school of Saint Mark.
 Founded in 1446 to train civil servants for the Ducal Chancery, the school initially focused on grammar and rhetoric.
 With the addition of a second lectureship for poetry, oratory, and history in 1460, it evolved into a humanistic school, principally for the sons of the nobles and citizens.
-Among the Italian humanists who taught there were George of Trebizond, Giorgio Valla, Marcantonio Sabellico, Raphael Regius, and Marco Musuro.
+Among the Italian humanists who taught there were George of Trebizond, Giorgio Valla, Marcantonio Sabellico, Raphael Regius, Battista Egnazio, and Marco Musuro.
 The vestibule additionally hosted the meetings of the Accademia Veneziana from 1560 until the academy's dissolution for bankruptcy the following year.

 The room was originally lined with wooden benches, interrupted by a lectern that was located under the central window of the western wall.
 Beginning in 1591, it was transformed into the public Statuary Hall by Vincenzo Scamozzi in order to display the collection of ancient sculpture that Giovanni Grimani had donated to the Venetian Republic in 1587.
 Of the original decoration, only the ceiling remains with the illusionistic three-dimensional decoration by Cristoforo and Stefano De Rosa of Brescia (1559).
 Titian's octagonal painting in the centre has most often been identified as a personification of Wisdom or History.
 Other suggestions include Poetry, Philosophy, Rhetoric, and Love of Letters.